LightningTo-Me/manuals/Channel_Request.md

 You can use [Bitrefill's Thor](https://medium.com/@bitrefill/2d6ffbad3906).
 It is great, check it out!
 Keep in mind though that it will cost you ~3 dollars a month for a 0.02 BTC channel.

 ## Troubleshooting

+#### Wrong public key (unable to find node)

+Make sure you configured your node as public, not private.
+If your node is very new, just wait a couple of hours (the information about your node needs some time to propagate through the network).
+If you see your node on explorers like 1ml.com and still get this message, please contact us.

+#### No public address associated with the key

+Make sure that your node is advertising its external IP address (for lnd you should have `externalip` set), otherwise peers will not be able to establish connections to your node.

+#### Number of pending channels exceed maximum

+Just wait and try again later.

+#### Various connection and timeout errors

+ * __Is your node behind NAT/firewall/router?__ Make sure your ports are properly forwarded.
+You should be able to `telnet your_ip your_ln_port` from another machine, otherwise something is wrong.
+ * __Is your node online?__ Make sure the lightning software running and that is has finished all the startup tasks (can take a couple of hours).
+ * __Does your node have a dynamic IP address?__ Make sure your node is advertising the right IP address publicly and consider switching to a static IP.
+ * __Is your node behind Tor?__ Please establish connection to our node yourself and try again (for lnd the command is `lncli connect 03bb88ccc444534da7b5b64b4f7b15e1eccb18e102db0e400d4b9cfe93763aa26d@138.68.14.104:9735`).

 ## I have a question not answered here!